-Amazon CEO Jeff Bezos, who has a net worth of $115.8 billion, is the richest person in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
+Former Amazon CEO Jeff Bezos is one of the richest people in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
 The son of a single mother, Bezos earned early admission to Princeton, originally intending to practice theoretical physics.
 After graduation, however, he realized the power of the internet and began selling books online, a small business venture that grew into the world’s most powerful online retailer.

 Elon Musk is the co-founder of PayPal, the creator of SpaceX and the CEO of Tesla.
 In 1989, however, the South African immigrant entered Queen’s University in his mother’s native Canada and eventually transferred to the University of Pennsylvania, graduating with a degree in physics and economics in 1995.
-Musk then enrolled at Stanford University but left after just two days to start his first company, Zip2.
-Musk has a net worth of $20 billion, but he works for cheap.
+Musk enrolled at Stanford University but left after just two days to start his first company, Zip2.

 Tim Cook earned a bachelor’s degree in industrial engineering from Auburn University and an MBA from Duke University, where he was a Fuqua Scholar.
 Today, he’s the CEO of Apple.

 Before reaching the executive level at Apple, Cook worked for Compaq and IBM.

 Marc Benioff was a pioneer of cloud computing and now serves as the chairman and co-CEO of Salesforce.
 He earned a bachelor’s degree in business administration from the University of Southern California in 1986.
 He enjoyed college so much that he never severed ties — he currently serves on the school’s board of trustees.